History of Tuvalu: The development of the education system

-The London Missionary Society (LMS) established a mission school on Funafuti, Miss Sarah Jolliffe was the teacher for some years.
+The London Missionary Society (LMS) established a mission school at Papaelise on Funafuti; Sarah Jolliffe was the teacher for some years.
 The LMS established a primary school at Motufoua on Vaitupu in 1905.
 The purpose was to prepare young men for entry into the LMS seminary in Samoa.
 This school evolved into the Motufoua Secondary School.
 There was also a school called Elisefou (New Ellice) on Vaitupu.
 The school was established in Funafuti in 1923 and moved to Vaitupu in 1924.
 It closed in 1953.
 Its first headmaster, Donald Gilbert Kennedy (1923–1932), was a known disciplinarian who would not hesitate to discipline his students.
 He was succeeded as headmaster by Melitiana of Nukulaelae.
 In 1953 government schools were established on Nui, Nukufetau and Vaitupu and in the following year on the other islands.
 These schools replace the existing primary schools.
 However, the schools did not have capacity for all children until 1963, when the government improved educational standards.

 From 1953 until 1975 Tuvaluan students could sit the selection tests for admission to the King George V Secondary School for boys (which opened in 1953) and the Elaine Bernacchi Secondary School for girls.
 These schools were located on Tarawa in the Gilbert Islands (now Kiribati), which was the administrative centre of the Gilbert and Ellice Islands colony.
+In 1965 King George V and Elaine Bernacchi School were merged.
 Tarawa was also the location for training institutions such as the teachers college and the nursing centre.

 The activities of the LMS were taken over by the Church of Tuvalu.
 From 1905 to 1963 Motufoua only admitted students from LMS church schools.
 In 1963 the LMS and the government of Tuvalu began to co-operate in providing education and students were enrolled from government schools.
 In 1970 a secondary school for girls was opened at Motufoua.
 In 1974, the Ellice Islanders voted for separate British dependency status as Tuvalu, separating from the Gilbert Islands which became Kiribati.
 The following year the students that attended school on Tawara were transferred to Motufoua.
 From 1975 the Church of Tuvalu and the government jointly administer the School.
 Eventually administration of Motufoua Secondary School became the sole responsibility of the Department of Education of Tuvalu.

 Fetuvalu Secondary School, a day school operated by the Church of Tuvalu, is located on Funafuti.
 The school re-opened in 2003 having been closed for 5 years.

 In 2011, Fusi Alofa Association Tuvalu (FAA – Tuvalu) established a school for children with special needs.

 Community Training Centres (CTCs) have been established within the primary schools on each atoll.
 The CTSs provide vocational training to students that do not progress beyond Class 8.
 The CTCs offer training in basic carpentry, gardening and farming, sewing and cooking.
 At the end of their studies the graduates of CTC can apply to continue studies either at Motufoua Secondary School or the Tuvalu Maritime Training Institute (TMTI).
 Adults can also attend courses at the CTCs.